FourThievesVinegar/solderless-microlab/docs/assembly.md

 1. cooling vessel lid (unless using a hand-modified jar lid)

 Parts files are available here: [https://github.com/FourThievesVinegar/Parts/](https://github.com/FourThievesVinegar/Parts/)
+TODO: Update this to point to v0.6 when it is done

 #### Inspect 3D printed parts